Japanese spacecraft drops device to land on asteroid

 - Billionaire Richard Branson came within 'seconds' of death on Mont Blanc ascent

+The lander’s deployment follows the successful landing last month of two MINERVA-II1 jumping observation rovers that have transmitted a series of images showing the asteroid’s rocky surface.

+Hayabusa2 dropped MASCOT on the opposite hemisphere of the jumping rovers so they don’t interfere with each other’s activity, JAXA said.

-The battery-run MASCOT can operate 16 hours to collect and transmit data, including temperature and mineral varieties.
+The lithium battery-run MASCOT can operate 16 straight hours — while the asteroid revolves twice — to collect and transmit data, including temperature and mineral varieties.
+The probe bounces only once after its initial touchdown before settling at its final destination.

+According to JAXA, MASCOT is carrying an optical navigation wide-angle camera on its side to capture images of its surroundings.
+A spectroscopic microscope on the bottom is designed to examine minerals on the asteroid’s surface.
+MASCOT will also measure levels of magnetic force and temperature on the asteroid.

+It took more than three years for the Hayabusa2 spacecraft to reach the asteroid’s vicinity, traveling with the probes.
+Hayabusa2 will later attempt to briefly land on the asteroid itself to collect samples to send back to researchers on Earth.